asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/03-chapter-three.md

 "I understand you were friends with Mr. Palmer from college."

 "Yeah.
 We met freshman year at Creighton.
 Stayed in touch ever since.
-We had this golf thing every year—bunch of us would get together, play a round, catch up."
+We had this golf trip every year—bunch of us would get together, play a couple rounds, catch up."

 "When was the last time you saw him?"